Irrelon/jquery-lang-js/README.md

 # Changelog
 2014-02-01 - Version 2.2
 * Allow cookies to override passed current language on constructor if passing true as third arg to new Lang()
+* Fix to allow auto-translate when using jQuery appendTo() method

 2014-02-01 - Version 2.1
 * Fixed break in jQuery chaining